Algiras/Miserable/blog/src/content/blog/2025-08-12-avoidingeyecontact.md

 ---

 **Mood**: Slightly unhinged
-**Location**: Sitting in my dimly lit living room while the neighbor's TV syncs through the wall
-**Mental State**: Existence is currently a series of loading bars that never reach 100%.
+**Location**: Scattered across the floor of my own expectations
+**Mental State**: Loading...
+99% complete (estimated time: infinity)

 # The Incident

 So, today was a thing.
-I tried to cook a 'healthy' meal and accidentally set off the smoke alarm.
-The fire department arrived and judged my lack of seasoning.
-I thought about how this perfectly encapsulates my current trajectory.
-Usually, people have a 'glow up', but I think I'm experiencing a 'gray out'.
-It's like my life is being directed by a very sad European filmmaker who forgot to write a script.
+The person at the checkout said 'Have a nice day' and I replied 'You too' even though it was 11 PM and the day was clearly over.
+I am currently considering a name change and moving to a different continent.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.
-I matched with someone on an app who said their hobby was 'optimization'.
-I've never unmatched so fast in my life.
-I mean, who allowed this?

 # The Spiral

 The theme of the week is **Avoiding Eye Contact**.

-It sounds like a choice, doesn't it?
-Like I sat down with a planner and some gel pens and decided to lean into the chaos.
-But it's not.
-It's an accumulation of every 'I'll deal with that tomorrow' and every 'it's fine' that I've uttered over the last decade.

-I saw an ad for a 'productivity hack' that involved getting up at 4 AM to stare at a wall.
-I'm already staring at a wall at 2 AM for free.
-Am I an expert?
-Am I a visionary?
-Or am I just tired?

-I find myself thinking about the version of me I thought I'd be.
-She had matching luggage and a favorite brand of olive oil.
-She didn't spend forty-five minutes debating whether a stain on a t-shirt counts as a 'pattern'.
-We're not even the same species anymore.
+Everything is a 'subscription' now.
+My gym, my music, my software.
+I'm waiting for the 'Happiness Pro' tier, but I suspect it's just a 7-day free trial that leads to a bill I can't pay.

+Is it 'self-care' if you're just avoiding the life you built?
+I spent the weekend 'recharging', but the battery is leaking and the charger is frayed.

 # The Aftermath

-I'm currently trying to decide if I should face the music or just turn the music up until I can't hear my own thoughts.
-Option B is currently winning by a landslide.

-Everything feels like it's made of cardboard and hope, and it's raining.
-But hey, at least I found a five-dollar bill in my coat pocket.
-It's enough for half an oat milk latte or one-sixteenth of a therapy session.
-Decisions, decisions.
+The void called and I let it go to voicemail.
+I'm not in the mood for a long conversation about nothingness right now.

+I'm writing this under a blanket fort I built to hide from my landlord's email.
+It's not a permanent solution, but the acoustics are great for whispering 'why'.

 ***